 INDIVIDUAL LIMIT

-No Eligible Employee may be granted an Award which would, at the time it is granted, cause the market value (as determined by the Board) of all the Shares subject to Awards granted to that Eligible Employee in respect of a particular financial year of the Company to exceed:

-100% of his base salary; or
+No Eligible Employee may be granted an Award which would, at the time it is granted, cause the market value (as determined by the Board) of all the Shares subject to Awards granted to that Eligible Employee in respect of a particular financial year of the Company to exceed 150% of his base salary.

-200% of his base salary if the Board determines that exceptional circumstances exist.

 To the extent any Award exceeds the limit in rule 6.1 it will be scaled back accordingly.